oils-for-unix/oils/doc/ref/chap-builtin-cmd.md

 ### parseArgs()

-YSH includes a `argparse`-like utility called `parseArgs`.
-This is intended to be used for command-line interfaces to programs.
+YSH includes a command-line argument parsing utility called `parseArgs`.
+This is intended to be used for command-line interfaces to YSH programs.

 To use it, first import `args.ysh`:

     source --builtin args.ysh

-Then, create an argument "spec":
+Then, create an argument parser:

-    arg-parse (&spec) {
+    arg-parse (&parser) {
       flag -v --verbose (help="Verbosely")  # default is Bool, false

       flag -P --max-procs ('int', default=-1, help='''